LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/twilio-sms-connector-setup.md

 * APAC accounts: `https://sy.msg-gw.liveperson.net/api/ACCOUNT#/default/twilio`

 {:start="7"}
 7. Navigate to the following page [[https://www.twilio.com/user/account/settings](https://www.twilio.com/user/account/settings "https://www.twilio.com/user/account/settings")] to access the Primary Authorization Token and SID.
 The SID will be displayed; to access the token, click on the padlock symbol.
+Make sure to copy both the Primary Authorization Token and SID, since you will need them for the following steps.

 {:start="8"}
 8. In LiveEngage, on the Campaigns page, click on Data Sources in the footnote.